eddow/vue-ripper/README.md

 Its role is to keep its `v-model` updated with the list of `VueComponent` it directly contains.
 For configurable components, that is in the `pimp` that the `<slot />` is placed.

 Note: the list is given as an array of component.
-For the key, use `component.uid`
+For the key, use `component._uid`

 Regular usage:
 ```html